Kalka: Kalka Shimla Railway

 The Kalka Shimla Railway features on the UNESCO's World Heritage Sites list.
 Work on the railway line started in 1898 and it opened for traffic in 1903.

 Demographics

 According to the 2011 census, the population of Kalka is 34,314.
-The Kalka Metropolitan area population is 86,550, which consists of the adjoining cities of Kalka, Pinjore and Parwanoo.
-Local language is Baghati but Punjabi, Haryanvi and Hindi is also used by the residents in the town.
+The Kalka Metropolitan area population is 86,550, which consists of the adjoining cities of Kalka, Pinjore, and Parwanoo.
+The local language is Baghati but Punjabi, Haryanvi, and Hindi is also used by the residents in the town.

+Languages

+Religion

+Hinduism is the predominant religion in the town which consists of 81.54%.
+Sikhism is the Second most followed religion which consists of 13.02%.
+Islam and other religions create minorities in the town.

 Places of interest

 Kalika Devi temple

 The ancient temple of the Hindu goddess Kali is situated on the National Highway 22 that runs through Kalka town.
 The temple is visited by devotees who pay their respects annually during the Navratri.
 According to oral tradition, the original temple was built by Pandavas of Mahabharata of Vedic era during their Agyatvas (exile) when they stayed here for some time.

 Annual religious mela (fair) is held in March–April every year.